eda-ricercatore/caprese-sw-analy/zero-assign/readme.md

 The tasks involved:
 + "Installing" ANTLR.
-	- Downloading the parser generator ANTLR.
+	- Downloading the parser generator *ANTLR*.
-	- Exporting the CLASSPATH for the ANTLR dynamic library.
+	- Exporting the CLASSPATH for the *ANTLR* dynamic library.
-	- Creating [UNIX] aliases for running Java programs/software, which are dynamically linked with the ANTLR dynamic library (jar file).
+	- Creating [UNIX] aliases for running *Java* programs/software, which are dynamically linked with the *ANTLR* dynamic library (*jar* file).
-+ Try using ANTLR with a simple example.
++ Try using *ANTLR* with a simple example.
 	- Copy the contents of a simple grammar in Backus–Naur Form (BNF) to a [regular/text] file, which is subsequently referred to as the "grammar file".